-In the high tide and low tide chart, we can see that the first high tide was at 12:35 am and the next high tide will be at 1:10 pm.
-The first low tide will be at 8:10 am and the next low tide at 8:35 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:35 am and the next low tide at 4:15 pm.
+The first high tide was at 8:30 am and the next high tide will be at 8:55 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 15 hours and 42 minutes of sun.
-The solar transit is at 1:26 pm and the length of time the moon will be visible will be 8 hours and 57 minutes.
+The lunar phase is a First Quarter Moon.
+Today we have 11 hours and 33 minutes of sun.
+The solar transit is at 12:35 pm and the length of time the moon will be visible will be 14 hours and 25 minutes.

-The tidal coefficient today is 77, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 83 to end the day with a tidal coefficient of 87.
-The tide heights today are 1.7 m, 1.4 m, 1.7 m and 1.4 m.
+The tidal coefficient today is 37, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 34 to end the day with a tidal coefficient of 33.
+The tide heights today are 1.2 m, 1.5 m, 1.2 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Evandale which is of 2.7 m and a minimum height of 0.3 m.

-The solunar fishing calendar in Evandale tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Evandale tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: